Look, some people reading this will hate what we are about to say but we've found that it's always best to share what you feel needs to be shared.

 A good friend got a promotion a while back and couldn't hold back his delight.
 We could understand, we used to be the same way.

-But then something hit us in the head one day (maybe the sky was falling that day!) and we realized that if you get a raise your standard of living likely increases along with that raise.
+But then something hit us in the head one day and we realized that if you get a raise your standard of living likely increases along with that raise.

-No matter how many books about saving you have read, you’ll likely go out a buy that new cell phone with the larger data package or that 52″ Plasma you’ve been dreaming about since you saw it you friend’s house.
+No matter how many books about saving you have read, you'll likely go out a buy that new cell phone with the larger data package or that 52" 3D TV you've been dreaming about since you saw it at your friend's house.

 Maybe you even book a little vacation to Cuba and for you Americans reading this...maybe it's the Bahamas 😉

 You are MORE dependent on your income than you were before.